landoskape/dominoes/docs/pointerArchitectureComparison.md

 The left panel shows the average cumulative reward ($\sum_t r_t$) for each rollout across training.
 All networks learn to solve the task close to optimal performance (i.e. close to an average cumulative reward of $8$).
 However, networks that use new variants of the pointer layer tend to learn faster.
-The inset shows the first 400 epochs to show the initial learning curves for each network in more detail.
+(The standard pointer layer is in blue).
+The inset highlights the first 400 epochs to show the initial learning curves for each network in more detail.

 The right panel shows the testing performance, after returning held-out dominoes to the input data and averaging across 100 epochs for all 5 networks of each architecture.
 All new architectures except for the "Dot No Layer Norm" (DotNoLN) perform better than the standard pointer layer.
-Additionally, the variance in test performance is lower for the new architectures, especially for the two networks that use multi-context attention.
+Additionally, the variance in test performance is lower for the new architectures, especially for the two networks that use multi-context attention (PointerAttention and PointerTransformer).

 Note: the DotNoLN networks learn fastest, see the training inset, however, once they reach asymptotic performance, their behavior becomes very noisy.
 I